nuuuwan/news_lk3_data/README.md

 *2024-10-11 12:25:00* · [`economynextcom`](https://economynext.com/sri-lankas-awesuma-scheme-could-benefit-from-better-targeting-ips-183175/) · `en`

-ECONOMYNEXT — While it takes a holistic approach to poverty, there are clear gaps in Sri Lanka’s Aswesuma welfare benefits programme, the Institute of Policy Studies (IPS) said, calling for improved targeting, revising criteria and additional indicators.
+ECONOMYNEXT — While it takes a holistic approach to poverty, there are clear gaps in Sri Lanka’s Aswesuma welfare benefits programme, the Institute of Policy Studies (IPS) said, calling for improved targeting, revised criteria and additional indicators.

 At a discussion held on Tuesday October 08, IPS Research Economist Pulasthi Amarasinghe offered insights into the effectiveness of the Aswesuma Programme.
 Introduced to replace the Samurdhi programme, Aswesuma uses 22 indicators across six dimensions to determine eligibility for cash transfers.